 We strongly believe that supported housing, need not look and feel institutional.

 All tenants are encouraged to personalise their rooms by gradually buying items which they will take with them when they move on.
 We want them to feel at home.

 All employees have undergone training to meet the diverse demands of our service users.
 They have been trained to deal with challenging behaviours and complex needs.
 Some of the areas of training include substance abuse, counselling and mental health training.
 Throughout the year, employees attend a wide range of training and personal development courses to equip them to work effectively and professionally with our service users.
 This also ensures that we reinforce our good practices and are also up to date with policies and methods of working with the vulnerable.
 Safeguarding both our staff and service users hold strong value and high importance to the way we work.

 Out of Hours Service

-Tenants in all of our properties can contact a member staff for assistance during the night.
+Tenants in all our properties can contact a member staff for assistance 24 hours a day.

-On-call staff are available to respond to emergencies 24 hours a day, 7 days a week.
+On-call members of staff are available to respond to emergencies 24 hours a day, 7 days a week.